Academic Affairs Committee

 Curricular proposals generally fall into established categories (listed below.)
 This document addresses the standard procedures, approval stages, and forms for curricular actions at North Dakota State University (NDSU).

 The necessary forms are generally available from the offices of college deans, departmental offices, college curriculum or academic affairs committee members, and members of the Faculty Senate Academic Affairs Committee.
-The primary form used is the Academic Affairs Course Change Proposal Form.
-This form must be completed for a curricular change to be processed.
+The primary forms used are the New Course Proposal Form and the Course Change Proposal Form.
+These forms must be completed for a curricular change to be processed.
 It is also suggested that when an interrelated set of course changes are submitted, a cover letter explaining the request (and the multiple change forms) also be submitted.

 A. Course Proposal Categories